 - Cheddar Cheese- Mix it up and try using gruyère, fontina, havarti, gouda, muenster, monterey jack, brie cheese without the rind, or even cream cheese.

-- Parmesan Cheese- Pecorino Romano or Asiago cheese could be swapped for the parmesan.
+- Parmesan Cheese- Pecorino Romano or Asiago cheese could be swapped for parmesan.

 - Whole Milk- Many recipes call for heavy cream, which would make this Dutch oven mac and cheese even creamier.
-To lighten things up a bit, opt for skim milk or reduced-fat milk instead.
+Opt for skim milk or reduced-fat milk to lighten things up a bit.

 - Water- Chicken broth or vegetable broth can be used in place of the water.